Links on this page may earn us a commission.

 In 2005, Reef launched a new sandal with a bottle opener embedded into the bottom sole.
 This immediately became a hit among beachgoers on a global scale and quickly became the most imitated feature among beachwear designers for the next decade.

 Since their success reached fever pitch, Reef has pioneered itself as stewards among social, ecological, and environmental missions.
 The WeHeart, Eco One, and Better Beach Alliance programs all funnel Reef’s corporate income into worthy causes to help foster a better beach experience for people around the world.
-In 2019, Reef doubled-down on social equity and launched the Pride collection which funnels 100% of proceeds to the PFLAG organization.
+In 2019, Reef doubled down on social equity and launched the Pride collection which funnels 100% of proceeds to the PFLAG organization.

 Reef has transcended the label of beachwear and has become iconic within the industry.
-Their sponsorship of pro surfers, production of the Reef swimwear calendar, and charitable work makes them among the best beachwear brands on planet Earth.
+Their sponsorship of pro surfers, production of the Reef swimwear calendar, and charitable work make them among the best beachwear brands on planet Earth.
 Their notoriety comes from the sandals—but make no mistake: Reef has a great lineup of shirts, boardshorts, and swimsuits as well.